KyleBlankRollins/meowzer/docs/source/content/api/collections/index.md

 ## Overview

 Collections are the top-level containers for cats in Meowbase.
-Each collection is stored in localStorage and can be loaded into memory for fast access.
+Each collection is stored in IndexedDB and can be loaded into memory for fast access.

 ## Key Concepts

-- Collections are stored in localStorage with the prefix `meowbase-{id}`
+- Collections are stored in IndexedDB with the prefix `meowbase-{id}`
 - Maximum of 5 collections can be loaded in memory at once
 - Collections use LRU (Least Recently Used) eviction when memory is full
 - Each collection can hold up to 100 cats